wp-plugins/better-analytics/readme.txt

 1. Upload `better-analytics` folder to the `/wp-content/plugins/` directory.
 1. Activate the Better Analytics plugin through the 'Plugins' menu in the WordPress admin area.
 1. Add your Google Analytics Web Property ID under the 'Settings -> Better Analytics' area of the WordPress admin.
-1. Optional (but probably a good idea so you don't double report your traffic) - disable any other Analytics code you have enabled.
+1. Optional (but probably a good idea so you don't double report your traffic inside Google Analytics) - disable any other Google Analytics code you have enabled.

 == Frequently Asked Questions ==
 = What are the requirements of the Better Analytics plugin? =